ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A Preconnection object represents a potential Connection.
 It is a passive object (a data structure) that merely maintains the state that describes the properties of a Connection that might exist in the future.
-This state comprises Local Endpoint and Remote Endpoint objects that denote the Endpoints of the potential Connection (see {{Endpointspec}}), the Selection Properties (see {{selection-props}}), any preconfigured Connection Properties ({{connection-props}}), and the security parameters (see
+This state comprises Local Endpoint and Remote Endpoint objects that denote the endpoints of the potential Connection (see {{endpointspec}}), the Selection Properties (see {{selection-props}}), any preconfigured Connection Properties ({{connection-props}}), and the security parameters (see
 {{security-parameters}}):